 Take a Shower

 A simple tip for cooling your body temperature prior to slipping between the sheets is to take a lukewarm, not cold (unless you can handle it) shower.
-When you shower choose products that have sleep enhancing qualities... find out what scents to use for great sleep or try our new home fragrances.
+When you shower choose products that have sleep enhancing qualities... read here to find out which scents to use for great sleep.

 Should You Sleep Naked?